My Account

 Creating a resume with our builder is incredibly simple.
 Follow our step-by-step guide and use content from Certified Professional Resume Writers to have a resume ready in minutes.

-When you’re done, our easy resume builder will score your resume and our resume scanner will tell you exactly how to make it better.
+When you’re done, Zety’s resume builder will score your resume and our resume checker will tell you exactly how to make it better.

-3. How to Choose Professional Resume References & How to Request Them
+How to Choose Professional Resume References & How to Request Them

+You will put a few references as a list to be included with your next resume.
 But you’ve got to be picky, and you need to ask permission first, even if you’re sure they won’t mind.

-How many references should you have on a resume?
+So, how many references should you have on a resume?

-If the job description or the company have specifically requested that you include a list of references (and this should really be the only reason that you do), three to five strategically-chosen people are just right.
+If the job description or the company have specifically requested that you include a list of references (and this should really be the only reason that you do), three to five strategically chosen people are just right.
 Any more and you’re just wasting people’s time; any less and you’ll look like you don’t have too many people who can afford you a positive endorsement.

 • Former employer

-• Former boss
+• Former boss (can be your direct manager)

 • Supervisor (not necessarily your direct manager)

-• Colleague
+• Colleague (coworker or teammate)

 • Advisor (including your academic advisors)

-• Business/project partner
+• Business or project partner

-Don’t just jot down names on your resume references list as they pop into your thoughts.
+Just make sure to include people who can speak positively about your experience, skills, and work ethic.
+Never list someone who is or was in any type of professional conflict with you.
+And don’t just jot down names on your resume references list as they pop into your thoughts.
 It is polite to ask first, but this gives you the additional perk of checking to make sure their contact information is correct.
 Give a call or send an email to be semi-formal.
+And finally, when you get the job, take them out for a nice dinner to pay them back!

 Pro Tip: Be sure to thank your references by sending a quick follow-up email or note.
 Not only is this the courteous thing to do, but it will also remind them that they can expect a call in the near future from your prospective employer.